Tattoo PainChart

 Stay away from some medicines, sugary and dairy based products.

-We highly recommend waiting at least two days after taking blood-thinning medications like aspirin or ibuprofen before getting your camouflage tattoo.
+We highly recommend waiting at least two days after taking blood-thinning medications like aspirin or ibuprofen before getting your scar camouflage tattoo.
 Increased bleeding throughout the session makes it more difficult for the artist to view their work and decreases the ink saturation levels.

 Also, avoid eating sugary or dairy-based foods in the days following your appointment.
 Sugar and dairy products have been shown to slow down the recovery process.

-Keep a positive outlook.
+Keep a positive outlook

 Keeping a positive mindset in the face of hardship has already been emphasized.
 If you go into the day with a good frame of mind, you will be able to look back and be pleased with your new tattoo and how you handled the event.